CreeperLin/System2019/README.md

 - pintos-gdb: launch gdb to debug the kernel
 - backtrace: converting raw addresses into symbolic backtraces

-For each project directory (threads, userprog, vm, filesys),
+In each project directory (threads, userprog, vm, filesys),

 to build the project, run